NassiTech/My-Wiki-Tech/datetime.md

 https://stackoverflow.com/questions/8380389/get-day-name-from-datetime
 https://stackoverflow.com/questions/74853453/days-till-year-end

+## The datetime module : supplies classes for manipulating dates and times. https://docs.python.org/3/library/datetime.html
- in order to use the datetime function, it is necessary to import it first. -> command "import datetime" module The datetime module has arrays : datetime, date, day, now, deltatime,hours, years......
+ in order to use the datetime function, it is necessary to import it first. -> command "import datetime" module The datetime module has arrays : datetime, date, day, now, time, deltatime, hours, years......

+ to access the array datetime in the module datetime we enter it as : datetime.datetime

-  We only need the datetime class and the timedelta class from the datetime module since we don't need access to other parts of the datetime module like datetime.date or datetime.time.
+ datetime module : since we don't need access to other parts of the datetime module like datetime.date or datetime.time.
 Like this we don't need to qualify the datetime class with the module name, e.g. for the statement 'today = datetime.now()'

-import datetime
-from datetime import datetime, timedelta

  days_to_keydate is a function that calculates the number of days from today to an user entered date the input parameter (selected_day).